Skip to content

 • The CRO digital badge may be used on LinkedIn, professional bios, conference speaker materials, and your organisation's profile of you.

-• CRO holders may identify themselves as an examined resilience practitioner; do not use the title to imply chartered or regulator-conferred status.
+• CRO holders may identify themselves as a certified resilience practitioner; do not use the title to imply chartered or regulator-conferred status.

 • Where you publish research or commentary under the credential, identify yourself as an individual — PRI does not endorse views.